Fleece is considered to be the vegan version of wool. It's more humane to wear fleece since it's made without the use of animals.

 Turning the Plastic Into Fibers

 The reheated plastic is extruded through a metal disk known as a spinneret, which turns it from a half liquid, half solid state into a fiber form.

 Winding the Fibers

-The fibers are wound onto a heated spool, becoming ropelike in texture.
+The fibers are wound onto a heated spool, becoming similar to rope in texture.

 Drawing the Fibers

-A drawing machine takes the heated threads and makes them longer in size.
+A drawing machine takes the heated threads and makes them longer.
 This also helps add strength to the fibers.
 The fibers are then cut down, creating a fluffy look similar to wool.